 Guide to the Grading System

-The state requires personal finance instruction as a graduation requirement that is equal to a one-semester, half-year course (minimum of approximately 60 hours of personal finance instruction in an academic year).
+The state requires personal finance instruction as a graduation requirement that is equal to a one-semester, half-year course (minimum of 60 hours of personal finance instruction in an academic year).

 The state mandates personal finance education as part of a required course.
-In some of these states, local school districts determine whether the personal finance instruction requirement is met through a stand-alone course offering or embedded in another course.
+In some of these states, local school districts determine whether the personal finance instruction requirement is met through a stand-alone course offering or is embedded in another course.

 The state has substantive personal finance topics in its academic standards that the local school districts are expected to teach.
 Implementation is left to local school districts with no material oversight by the state.
 There is no specific delivery mechanism identified for financial literacy instruction.
+A state may also receive a C grade if it requires a stand-alone personal finance elective course.

 The state has modest levels of personal finance education in its academic standards that local school districts are expected to teach.
 Implementation is left to local school districts with no material oversight by the state.
 There is no specific delivery mechanism identified for financial literacy instruction.
+A state may also receive a D grade if it requires schools to offer an elective course that includes some personal finance education.

 It is important to note that states with a grade of C, D or F have local school districts that may require a stand-alone financial literacy course as a graduation requirement.
 When this occurs, it is a local school district policy and not a statewide policy.
 This report only grades the educational policies of state governments, not local school districts.